To the Members of Aurionpro Solutions Limited

 26. DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013

-The Company has in place necessary Policy as required under the Sexual Harassment ofWomen at the Workplace (Prevention Prohibition & Redressal) Act 2013.
+The Company has in place necessary policy as required under the Sexual Harassment ofWomen at the Workplace (Prevention Prohibition & Redressal) Act 2013.
 The InternalComplaints Committee (ICC) has been set up to redress complaints received regarding sexualharassment.
 All employees (permanent contractual temporary trainees) are covered underthis policy.
-During the year 2016-17 the Company has not received any sexual harassmentcomplaints under the policy.
+During the year under review the Company has not received any complaintsunder the policy.

 27. SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

-The Directors would like to place on record their sincere appreciation for thecontinued co-operation support and assistance provided by the financial institutionsbanks customers vendors members and other government departments and authorities.
+The Directors would like to place on record their sincere appreciation for thecontinued co-operation support and assistance provided by all the stakeholders includingCompany's employees the financial institutions banks customers vendors members andother government departments and authorities.

 For and on behalf of the Board of Directors